btskinner/distRcpp/README.md

 ![](https://img.shields.io/badge/dev-beta-red.svg)
 [![GitHub release](https://img.shields.io/github/release/btskinner/distRcpp.svg)](https://github.com/btskinner/distRcpp)

 This package uses [Rcpp](http://www.rcpp.org) to quickly compute population/distance-weighted measures.
-It can also return geodesic distances computed using either Haversine or Vincenty forumlas.
+Geodesic distances can be computed using either [Haversine](https://en.wikipedia.org/wiki/Haversine_formula) or [Vincenty](https://en.wikipedia.org/wiki/Vincenty%27s_formulae) formulas.
+The package also has functions to return raw distance measures.
+If you are able to [install Rcpp on your machine](https://github.com/RcppCore/Rcpp), you should be able to install this package and use these functions.

 Install the latest development version from Github with